Woman dead, two seriously hurt after incident at rowdy Dunedin student party

 In 2016, 16 people were moderately injured and two others seriously injured when a balcony collapsed at another Dunedin student flat.

-Emergency services were called the property on Castle St following the incident which occurred during a concert by the band Six60.
+Emergency services were called to that property - on Castle St, also in the student quarter - after the incident which occurred during a concert by the band Six60.

 Up to 1500 students were at the party.
 Police discovered the balcony had been overloaded.